vrijune/web-dev-js3/README.md

 To begin we will address the issue of randomly loading a new image when the page is loaded, and check that is operating as desired in the browser.

-Begin by creating an event handler that will fire when the page has loaded fully.
-In this event handler, call the `loadRandomImage()` function to select and display a new image.
-Once complete, preview your file in a browser and refresh the page a few times to ensure that random images are loading.
+Begin by calling the `loadRandomImage()` function to select and display a new image.
+Once this is completed, preview your file in a browser and refresh the page a few times to ensure that random images are loading.
+Remember to check that you write the call to the `loadRandomImage()` function

 The `changeImage()` function currently changes the featured image, but it does not update the tooltop (the text displayed when you hover over the featured image) or the description text.
 At the marked `TODO` positions, modify the function so that it retrieves the tooltip and description associated with the image and displays this on the page appropriately.